widmogrod/zf2-semi-http-cache/README.md

 ## Configuration

-By default, HTTP Cache is disabled if you wan to enable it you should enable it by copying configuration:
+By default, HTTP Cache is disabled if you wan to enable it you should copy configuration file:

 ```sh
 cp vendor/widmogrod/zf2-semi-http-cache/config/zf2-semi-http-cache.local.php config/autoload/
 ```

-Or, by adding this config entry to your local.php configuration file:
+Or, add following config entry to your local.php configuration file:

 ```php
 <?php